Going 'nude': British supermarkets test plastic-free zones

 Bowing to pressure from environmentally conscious consumers, big brand shops have begun taking steps to strip their shelves of plastic wrapping over concerns about saving the oceans from waste.

-"Nude zones" and "Food in the Nude" campaigns are already being rolled out in places such as New Zealand and South Africa, where many fresh fruits and vegetables are grown within relatively easy reach.
+"Nude zones" and "Food in the nude" campaigns are already being rolled out in countries such as New Zealand and South Africa, where fresh fruits and vegetables are grown within relatively easy reach.

-"It's so liberating," the 49-year-old mother said, carrying her own containers for the loose products.

-The Oxford branch of the upmarket chain was selling 160 types of vegetables and fruits, plus cereals, grains, couscous, lentils, wine, beer and other items in bulk, in what was initially planned as an 11-week trial.
+The Oxford branch of the upmarket chain was selling 160 types of vegetables and fruits, as well as cereals, grains, couscous, lentils, wine, beer and other items in bulk, in what was initially planned as an 11-week trial.

-"I just wish there were a few more things I could have got today," said Stirling, who added in particular that she would have liked more choice of non-packaged cereals for her son.

 Currently, British stores rely greatly on plastic to ship, store and sell items.